 - Oregon Health and Science University: Located in Portland, OHSU is a particularly strong option for students earning their online nursing degree in Oregon because they can transition straight from the classroom to employment in a hospital.
 In addition to being one of the best nursing schools in Oregon and offering excellent nursing and public health programs, OHSU operates a network of hospitals and clinics, serving more than 250,000 patients each year.

 - Providence Portland Medical Center: Also based out of the City of Roses, Providence Portland Medical Center specializes in cardiac and cancer care.
 PPMC is a full-service hospital that employs over 1,000 doctors.
 Subspecialties include women's health, behavioral health, and rehabilitation.
 The Portland center is a part of the larger Providence Health & Services network.

 Additional Nursing Resources in Oregon

-NPO is a special interest group within the Oregon Nurses Association.
+- Nurse Practitioners of Oregon: NPO is a special interest group within the Oregon Nurses Association.
 Founded in 1977, NPO primarily focuses on legislation and advocacy that benefits the nurse practitioner profession.
 The organization also provides a means for information exchange and support among nurse practitioners in Oregon.

 Accredited Online Nursing Programs in Oregon

-The following database is a comprehensive list of all accredited online nursing degrees available in Oregon, including ADN, BSN, RN to BSN, MSN, and DNP programs.
+The following database is a comprehensive list of all accredited online nursing degrees available in Oregon, including ADN, BSN, RN-to-BSN, MSN, and DNP programs.
 This list is intended to serve as a resource for future online students who are comparing the many nursing schools in Oregon.